 7.)
-Interlock the panel on your kitchen island with the previously installed corner piece and continue with your faux panel® installation on the remaining row(s) as previously directed.
+Interlock the panel on your kitchen island with the previously installed corner piece and continue with your installation on the remaining row(s) as previously directed.

 8.)
 In some cases there may be a gap between a panel and where the next corner piece will go.
 If this happens, please follow Steps 9-12 or you can skip ahead to Step 13.

 9.)
 Dry fit a new panel and mark it as needed to show where the panel meets the corner piece.
-This will help you determine the cuts needed fill the gaps on your kitchen island.
+This will help you determine the cuts needed fill any gaps.